 ASP will continue to disseminate information about its 21st CCLC programs, including program locations, activities and evaluation outcomes.
-ASP currently maintains a program website - www.aspkids.com which is used as a resource by a wide variety of stakeholders to disseminate educational information about the company, its programs and staff.
+ASP currently maintains a program website www.aspkids.com which is used as a resource by a wide variety of stakeholders to disseminate educational information about the company, its programs and staff.
 ASP's website includes a section especially dedicated to the company's 21st CCLC programs.
 It contains information about scheduled services, a grant narrative, how each current 21St CCLC program is meeting the proposed goals and objectives, and student projects.
 Each 21st CCLC program has an Announcement Board (Welcome Area) where families will be able to read about weekly activities, special events, and see photos and projects created by 21 St CCLC.
-The site will provide monthly newsletters to parents, comprised of articles co-written with students regarding the various activities students are engaged in.
+Sites provide monthly newsletters to parents, comprised of articles co-written with students regarding the various activities students are engaged in.
 Materials can be translated into Spanish, Creole and other languages, as necessary.
 Other methods used by ASP to disseminate information about 21st CCLC programming includes 1) Meet & Greets (Parent Informational Sessions); 2) Attendance at school & community events (Back to School, SAC, and PTA meetings; 3) Social Media via ASP's Facebook and Twitter accounts; and 5) Flyers and posting distributed to local parks and centers where community members frequent.
-The after school program will provide comparable opportunities in designing the program for the participation of both public- and private-school students in the area served by the grant.
-ASP will continue to disseminate information about the 21st CCLC program to students attending non-public schools and the surrounding community.
-An additional effort will be made to continue communicating specifically with private schools within the zip code of the schools being served, to offer equitable services to private school students, beyond the initial consultation.
-The Program Director will ensure that documented contact is made at least three times annually (at least two months apart) with private schools within the 33157 zip code.